morpho-org/morpho-optimizers-rewards/README.md

 ## **Epochs**

 Morpho rewards are distributed through epochs (~3 weeks), with each epoch's per-market distribution ultimately being voted by the Morpho protocol's governance at the beginning of the Epoch.
 For now and until governance is set up, each epoch's per-market distribution is computed based on a given total emission distributed over open markets, based on their underlying TVL.

+> **Note**:
+> After the end of the age 3, the future ages are no longer splitted in epochs, but in one period of 45 days long.
+> The distribution will be computed at the end of the age, and the rewards will be claimable once the age is over.

 ## **Claim Rewards**